edubart/seqtoy/README.md

 ## Notes

-Have in mind this is a sequencer toy, with emphasis on *toy*, there it's in the goal to create a DAW (Digital Audio Workstation).
+Have in mind this is a sequencer toy, with emphasis on *toy*, it's NOT a goal to create a DAW (Digital Audio Workstation).
-However this tools is enough to create simple and interesting sound loops to be used with games.
+However this tools is enough to create simple and interesting sound loops to be used in simple games.

 As a toy, it has some intentional constraints to not make its users overwhelmed by so many options professional music sequencers have,